 Plenty of grind

-"There's been a lot of hard work," he said of the last two months.
+"There's been a lot of hard work," he said of two months leading up to the win.

 "I've put my head down, I haven't really looked too much in either direction, I've just tried to do what I need to do.